 In February, it can also start to feel noticeably lighter each day which is always a boost after shorter daylight hours.
 This extra light makes heading for walks to spot wildlife a little easier, so why not see what you can spot this month?

-Even in the depths of winter the UK, there is a surprising amount of species to spot and wildlife spectacle to witness.
+Even in the depths of winter the UK, there is a surprising amount of species to spot and wildlife spectacles to witness.
 From beautiful waxwings to common spawning frogs, here is our guide on the best wildlife sounds and sights to spot in February.

 What wildlife can you see in February?